On the nature of buckling instability in galactic bars

 The increase of the amplitudes of the oscillations of the stars in the vertical direction is accompanied by a decrease of the amplitudes along the bar and the bar shrinks leading to the increase of the mass in the central parts, as noticed by \citet{Li2023}.
 The harmonic oscillators then seem to respond adiabatically, increasing the frequencies of the oscillations along the bar.
 Indeed, the factors by which the horizontal frequencies and amplitudes change agree with this interpretation.

-As a result of the increased horizontal frequencies, in the second phase of buckling the pattern speed of the vertical distortion is no longer equal to the pattern speed of the bar, but higher, and the distortion starts to wind up.
-The banana orbits that dominated the orbital structure of the bar at the time of the resonance evolve into pretzel-like orbits with vertical-to-horizontal frequency ratios below 2.
+As a result of the increased horizontal frequencies, in the second phase of buckling the pattern speed of the vertical distortion is no longer equal to the pattern speed of the bar -- it is higher -- and the distortion starts to wind up.
+The banana orbits that dominated the orbital structure of the bar at the time of the resonance evolve into pretzel-like orbits with vertical-to-horizontal frequency ratios below two.
 The winding up of the distortion also explains why the bar becomes weaker after buckling.
-Namely, the winding up is associated with faster rotation of the stars in the horizontal plane which means that the orbits become less radial.
+Namely, the winding up is associated with faster rotation of the stars in the horizontal plane, which means that the orbits become less radial.